cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

     }
 ```

-This introduces a new function, so just like you did for the bank keeper mock, you add the missing helpers to define expectations.
+This introduces a new function, so (as you did for the bank keeper mock) you add the missing helpers to define expectations.
 For instance:

 ```go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/testutil/mock_types/leaderboard_helpers.go]
 func (escrow *MockCheckersLeaderboardKeeper) ExpectAny(context context.Context) {